ingiebaho/NetworkEverything/README.md

 # NetworkEverything
 Hello.
+This is for my 2019 spring semester course: Network Everything.
 Here is the link to [my github](https://github.com/ingiebaho/NetworkEverything/)